top of page

 They are qualified to:

-Advise Carers and Practitioners on the regulating needs of the child.
+• Provide advice on the regulating needs of the child

 SAI Level Two Certification for Practitioners